 The NJSSA was proactive in the 70s and 80s in the economics of anesthesiology attempting to gain recognition of the specialty, which was undervalued as to reimbursement.
 It supported the concept of the ASA RELATIVE VALUE GUIDE and argued against the use of a percent of a surgeon’s fee, which was then used by most insurance companies.
 The NJSSA was named in the Federal anti-trust action against the ASA because of the use of the ASARVG.
 The ASA spent millions to defend the use of the RVG and won the case.

-In 1975 the NJSSA created a Negotiations Team.
+NJSSA created a Negotiations Team in 1975.
 Dr. Ervin Moss, Executive Medical Director, attended the AMA Training Program on Negotiations and formed a team consisting of Dr. A. Lucas and Dr. J. Woolwich.
 The team brought equality to the table, which resulted in increases in anesthesia reimbursement and respect from the insurance industry.

 In the mid 1970s a malpractice crisis arose in New Jersey with the withdrawal of the carrier.
 The State of New Jersey failed to act and as a result the Medical Inter Insurance Exchange was created by doctors who funded the company by investing $7500 in bonds that later were reimbursed.
 Once the Insurance Commissioner realized the doctors were going to form their own company, it created a company that did not require a bond thus draining some doctors out of MIIX.
 In general, anesthesiologists supported MIIX.
 Unfortunately, due to over expansion and poor management MIIX failed and was not allowed to write policies in New Jersey since the early 2000’s.
 A limited fund of money is available to settle outstanding claims.
 Once this money is used the State Reinsurance Fund will pay out a maximum of $300,000.
 A New Jersey Court has ruled that the doctor can be liable from personal assets, for awards above $300,000.
 A new company was created out of the ashes of MIXX and is called MIIX Advantage.